tomeshnet/p2p-internet-workshop/module-6/presentation/part-2/README.md

-# Technologies of Smart Environments
+# Technologies of smart environments